Ali-Mansourr/MediaCollectionTracker/README.md

 - **Search**: Use the search box to find items by title, creator, or genre
 - **Filter**: Use the dropdown filters to show only specific types or statuses

+### Using Advanced Features

+- **Profiles**: Click your profile avatar to create new profiles or switch between users
+- **AI Recommendations**: Click "Get AI Suggestions" to receive personalized recommendations
+- **Dark Mode**: Toggle dark mode from the profile menu
+- **Export**: Download your collection data from the profile menu
+- **Statistics**: View your collection stats in the profile dropdown

 ### Status Types

 - **Wishlist**: Items you want to acquire